ronalfy/reorder-posts/readme.txt

 For each post type, you will see a new "Reorder" submenu.
 Simply navigate to "Reorder" to change the order of your post types.
 Changes are saved immediately, there is no need to click a save or update button.

 By default, ordering is enabled for all post types.
 A settings panel is available for determining which post types to enable ordering for.

-Advanced options allow you to change the menu order for post types.
+Advanced customization is allowed via hooks.
+See the <a  href="https://github.com/ronalfy/reorder-posts#plugin-filters">Plugin Filters on GitHub</a>.

+This tool allows you to easily reorder post types in the back-end of WordPress.
+How the posts are sorted in the front-end is entirely up to you, as it should be.

+We do have advanced settings under `Settings->Reorder Posts`, but these should only be used for testing purposes.

+You'll want to make use of <a href="http://codex.wordpress.org/Class_Reference/WP_Query">WP_Query</a>, <a href="http://codex.wordpress.org/Template_Tags/get_posts">get_posts</a>, or <a href="http://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts">pre_get_posts</a> to modify query behavior on the front-end of your site.

+Examples of each are on the respective pages above.
+You are welcome to leave a support request if you need help with a query and we'll do our best to get back with you.

 == Frequently Asked Questions ==